SpectoLogic/SpectoLogic.Azure.CosmosDB.Graph/README.md

     Path hobbitPath = new Path(cave, restaurant, 2);
 ```

-##### Using the extensions methods to access the graph

-To **create** edges and vertices on CosmosDB you can use the extensions mehods on DocumentClient:
+Finally to **create** edges and vertices on the graph in CosmosDB use the extensions mehods on DocumentClient:
 * CreateGraphDocumentAsync&lt;T&gt;
 * UpsertGraphDocumentAsync&lt;T&gt;